 Scope 2 purchased electricity includes leased and owned facilities.
 Facilities leased by our major airline partners on our behalf are not included.
 The amounts listed in the table include kilowatt-hours (kWH) that are directly billed to SkyWest and estimated kWH for indirect billed purchased electricity.

-Our Scope 2 emissions decreased in 2023 compared to 2022 as we exited a number of prorate markets where we leased terminal space, thus reducing the total kWH used.
+Our Scope 2 emissions increased in 2024 compared to 2023 as a result of entering new prorate markets where we leased terminal space and higher utilization of our maintenance facilities.